 ATM Safety: How to Get Cash and Minimize Risk

 We live in a digital world, but sometimes you still need cash, and the easiest way to get money is often from an ATM.
-They’re located almost everywhere – in bank branches, convenience stores, and street corners.
-However, it’s almost too easy to get cash, and we often forget that there are risks that come with using an ATM.
+They’re located almost everywhere—at bank branches, convenience stores, and street corners.
+However, it’s almost too easy to get cash, and we often forget that there are risks involved with using an ATM.

 The risks are often small, and most of us can avoid trouble with basic common sense, but it’s helpful to have a checklist in mind for staying safe.
 The main things to be aware of are:

 - Your personal safety—somebody trying to steal cash, which might also involve physical injury

 - Identity theft—somebody getting information that can be used to get money later.
 Although you might not be liable for the losses, it’s possible to lose money, and cleaning up after identity theft is time-consuming.